 People living with mental illnesses can find it hard to confide in others, even to those closest to them.
 Additionally, the stigma associated with mental illness makes it even harder for these marginalised individuals to speak up and ask for help.

-What are some drawbacks of being in self-help groups?
+What are some drawbacks of being in social support groups?

 Some well-known support groups in India include Alcoholics Anonymous, Indian Cancer Society, Action for Autism and AASRA.